 Sivil Toplum Geliştirme Merkezi Comparative Nonprofit Sector Project (CNP) | Center for Civil Society Studies The Johns Hopkins Comparative Nonprofit Sector Project (CNP) is the largest systematic effort ever undertaken to analyze the scope, structure, financing, and role of the private nonprofit sector in countries around the world in order to enrich our understanding of this sector, and to provide a sounder basis for both public and private action towards it.
 Begun in 1991, this project grew out of an increased need for basic information about civil society organizations following a dramatic “associational revolution.”
 This revolution forced a reappraisal of the respective roles of the market and the state focused new attention on the role of private, nonprofit organizations; however, despite this growing importance, these organizations remained poorly understood almost everywhere, making it difficult to determine their capabilities or to attract attention to their challenges.
 Objectives This project aims to:

 Adam Michnik Family Adam Michnik was born in Warsaw, Poland, to a family of Jewish communists.
 His father, Ozjasz Szechter, was the first secretary of the Communist Party of Western Ukraine, and his mother, Helena Michnik, was a historian, communist activist and children's book writer.
 His half brother (on his mother's side), Stefan Michnik, was a judge in the 1950s during the Stalinist period and has been accused of passing death sentences on Polish resistance movement soldiers.
 His half brother (on his father's side), Jerzy Michnik (b.
 1929), settled in Israel after 1957, and then moved to New York.
 Education While attending primary school, he was an active member of the Polish Scouting Association (ZHP), in a troop which was led by Jacek Kuroń.
 In 1964 he began studies in history at Warsaw University.
 Władysław Gomułka used Michnik's Jewish background to wage an anti-Semitic campaign, blaming the Jews for the crisis.
 Opposition In 1976–77 he lived in Paris.
 Bibliography

 CINEFOGO Infographic: Give Local America 2015 Results—the Bigger Picture | Kimbia $68.5 million raised.
 375,000+ gifts received.
 9,000+ nonprofits benefited.
 By now you’ve probably heard about the impressive results from the second annual Give Local America, a nationwide, Kimbia-powered crowdfunding event held on May 5, 2015; but when did donors give and to which causes?
 Which ten nonprofits raised the most?
 This Give Local America 2015 infographic takes a deeper dive, showing detailed results as well as what made this year’s event so special.
 Mark your calendars—the third annual Give Local America will be held May 3, 2016!
 How to Measure Civil Society Editors Introduction Civil society has become an important concept in the social sciences, and has emerged as a central topic among policymakers and practitioners alike.
 With such prominence comes a need for clearer understanding, better information and ways to position civil society and its various dimensions in the context of economy, polity and society at large.
 In this feature, Helmut K. Anheier, director of the Centre for Civil Society based at the London School of Economics and Political Science, and Lisa Carlson, research assistant at the Centre, discuss the various definitions and the complexities of civil society.
 A phenomenon as complex and multifaceted as civil society invites a variety of definitions and attempts to capture its "conceptual essence".
-Even though the concept of civil society has become prominent in the social sciences, it remains somewhat unclear and even contested in terms of its actual meanings and uses.
+Conceptual development Many different definitions of civil society exist, and there is little agreement on its precise meaning, though much overlap exists among core conceptual components.

 Global peace index 2014: every country ranked | News The world has become less peaceful each year since 2008 according to 2014's Global Peace Index (GPI), put together by the Institute for Economics and Peace.
 The continued conflict in Syria, deteriorating situation in Ukraine and civil war in South Sudan helped contribute to the trend.
 The last year's fall in global peace was mostly attributable to drops in four of the 22 indicators used to put together the index: Terrorist activity Number of internal and external conflicts foughtNumber of displaced people as a percentage of the populationNumber of deaths from organised internal conflict The ongoing civil war in Syria has made it into the world's least peaceful nation, with the country dropping below Afghanistan who held the spot last year.
 Just above those two is South Sudan, which registered the biggest fall in peace of any this year following the internal violence that began last December.
 Europe keeps place as most peaceful region How accurate is their prediction model?
 Militarisation